Jun-Lizst/leo1234jv4/content/researchs/brain_metabolome.md

+**One the road of discovering new brain-active metabolites......**

 ---
-## Brain metabolome with high spatial resolution
+## 2. Brain metabolome with high spatial resolution

 ---
-## Brain specific solute carrier (SLC) transporters
+## 3. Brain specific solute carrier (SLC) transporters
 ![talkxssqwe](/img/brainEC_transport.png)
 Endogenous metabolites play important roles in the regulation of cellular activity.
 Our brain is in a dynamic state, communication between different cell types (Excitatory neuron, Inhibitory neuron, Microglia, Oligodendrocyte, Astrocyte, ect) depends on small metabolites.
 Cerebrovascular spread to whole brain and import some metabolites from peripheral system or export some metabolites outside CNS.
 It is important to have a comprehensive profile for gene expression of transporters across brain vasculature segmentations.

+**One the road of discovering new metabolic machinery......**